-We’ve been helping jobseekers for over 10 years now.
-In this page, you’ll find all the best tactics and guides from our decade long experience.
+In fact, we’ve been helping jobseekers for over 10 years now.
+In this page, you’ll find all the best tactics and guides from our more than decade long experience.
 There’s plenty to cover.
 We strongly recommend you bookmark this page.
-Come back and refer to the relevant sections as your job search progresses.
+Come back and refer to the relevant sections as your job search progresses!

 We’ve split up all the information into sections.
 Each section corresponds to a different phase of your job search.

 If you’re looking for a particular section, click on the text below to jump straight in!

 “The journey of a thousand miles begins with a single step.” – Lao Tzu

 So you’ve decided it’s time to look for a new job.